Turnage-Digital/Holmes/docs/MODULE_TEMPLATE.md

 ### Cross-Module Integration Handlers

-When a module needs to react to another module, the handler lives in the consuming module's Application and depends on the producer's `*.Application.Abstractions` integration events only.
+When a module needs to react to another module, the handler lives in the consuming module's Application and depends on the producer's `*.Contracts` integration events only.

 ```
 # Example: OrderStatusChanged (Workflow) → Start SLA clocks (SlaClocks)